Volvo B9TL: Kowloon Motor Bus

 A Volvo B9TL prototype with a Volgren CR223LD body was delivered to Hong Kong in July 2003 for Kowloon Motor Bus (KMB) as a demonstrator for the Eco-Driveline concept.
 It was put into service in April 2004 and registered as MF5119.

-In early 2004, a Volvo B9TL prototype with a facelifted version of the TransBus Enviro500 body arrived in Hong Kong.
-It had a slightly different front and rear design, and its rear route box was moved beneath the upper deck rear window.
-After TransBus International was renamed Alexander Dennis in May 2004, it became the only TransBus Enviro-series bus with a non-Dennis chassis.
+In early 2004, a Volvo B9TL prototype with a facelifted version of the TransBus Enviro500 body arrived in Hong Kong and registered as LU3721.
+It had a slightly different front and rear design, and its rear route number box was moved beneath the upper deck rear window.
+After TransBus International was renamed Alexander Dennis in May 2004, it became the only TransBus Enviro-series bus with a non-Dennis chassis as well as the only facelifted version of the Enviro500 to be manufactured during this period.

 Later in the same year, a Wright-bodied B9TL prototype was also delivered.
-The rear design of its Wright body was different from that of the Wright-bodied Volvo Super Olympian, with the number plate moved beneath (and a little to the right of) the rear route box.
+The rear design of its Wright body differed from that of the Wright-bodied Volvo Super Olympian, with the number plate positioned beneath (and slightly to the right of) the rear route box.

-In 2005 KMB ordered 63 B9TL chassis with Wright bodywork and 50 with Enviro500 bodies.
-The Wright-bodied buses entered service between 2005 and 2006, and the Enviro500-bodied buses entered service in late 2006/2007.
-These were followed by another 35 buses with Enviro500 bodywork, they entered service in 2007/2008.
+In 2005, KMB ordered 63 B9TL chassis with Wright bodywork and 50 with Enviro500 Mark 2 bodies.
+The Wright-bodied buses entered service between 2005 and 2006, and the Enviro500 Mark 2 bodied buses entered service in late 2006/2007.
+These were followed by another 35 buses with Enviro500 Mark 2 bodywork, which entered service in 2007/2008.
+All Enviro500 Mark 2-bodied B9TLs were retired on September 13, 2025.

 In 2009, KMB ordered 60 Wright Eclipse Gemini 2 bodied B9TLs, quickly followed by another 115, they have begun delivery as of early 2010.
 These were followed by an order for a further 115 Wright-bodied B9TLs in 2010.
 All these buses entered service between 2010 and 2012.

 A 10.6-metre 2-axle B9TL was put into service by KMB in 2010.
 It was equipped with a Volvo D9B-310 engine and a ZF EcoLife 6AP1403B gearbox.

-Starting from June 2017, some of the new B9TLs were painted with the new livery of red and silver stripes, with the motto "Heartbeat of the City" shown on the top of the vehicle.
-The last Wright-bodied 12-metre B9TL was put into service in August 2019.
+Starting from June 2017, some of the new B9TLs were painted with a new livery featuring red and silver stripes, with the motto "Heartbeat of the City" displayed at the top of the vehicle.
+The last Wright-bodied 12-metre B9TL was put into service in August 2018.

 KMB ordered three Gemilang bodied B9TLs in 2017.
 They were registered in September 2018 and entered service in March 2019.

 As of July 2020, there are 953 Volvo B9TLs in service with KMB.

 Long Win Bus

-Long Win Bus operates 10 B9TL with Alexander Dennis Enviro500 bodywork which entered service in 2007/2008.
+Long Win Bus received 10 B9TL with Alexander Dennis Enviro500 Mark 2 bodywork which entered service in 2007/2008.
 All vehicles in this batch are almost identical to those with Kowloon Motor Bus.

-Due to a surplus in Long Win's fleet, 8 of them have been transferred to KMB in 2020, while the remaining 2 were transferred as well.
+Due to a surplus in Long Win's fleet, all of them have been transferred to KMB from 2020 to 2022.